ScottEKendall/JAMF-Pro-Scripts/Microsoft_Platform_SSO/README.md

 ## Plaform SSO Repository ##

 This sub-repo section is designed to accomodate everything Micdrosoft Platform SSO related.
 My goal is to try and consolidate everything that an admin needs to be aware of when migrating users to Platform SSO for macOS Sequoia and higher.
 I am hoping for other contributors in this repo to make this a central repository for everything related to this extension.
-I will be posting the information that I have concerning JAMF MDM, but others are welcome to post about coniguration files for other MDMs.
+I will be posting the information that I have concerning JAMF MDM, but others are welcome to post about configuration files / processes for other MDMs.

 ### JAMF Configuration ###